Bonoolu/SteganoFS/README.md

 ## Library Interfaces ##

-If you're a developer interested in integrating SteganoFS functionality into your projects, we've got you covered!

-- **C Interface Documentation:** For C enthusiasts, we've documented the [steganofs.h Documentation](doxygen/c/doxygen.md) that defines the C interface of SteganoFS.
+- **C Interface Documentation:** For C enthusiasts, we've documented the [steganofs.h Documentation](doxygen/c/steganofs.md) that defines the C interface of SteganoFS.
 This interface grants you direct access to SteganoFS functionality within your C projects.

 - **C++ Interface Documentation:** Check out the [SteganoFsAdapter.h Documentation](doxygen/cpp/doxygen.md#class-SteganoFsAdapter) to see how you can seamlessly incorporate SteganoFS into your C++ projects.
 The C++ interface provides a user-friendly wrapper around the core functionality of SteganoFS.

-By using these interfaces, you can experiment, innovate, and build upon the foundation of SteganoFS to create new and exciting applications.
-Feel free to contribute, extend, or modify these interfaces to suit your specific needs.
-We can't wait to see what you come up with!

 ## File Compatibility